senchalabs/philogl/docs/scene.md

   * directional - (*object*, optional) An object with properties:
     * direction - (*object*) An object with x, y, z coordinates to display the light direction.
     * color - (*object*) A r, g, b object with values in [0, 1] to select the color.
-  * points - (*mixed*, optional) An array of up to 3 point lights configuration objects containing as properties:
+  * points - (*mixed*, optional) An array of point lights configuration objects containing as properties:
     * position - (*object*) A x, y, z object with the point light position.
     * color|diffuse - (*object*) A r, g, b object with values in [0, 1] that sets the (diffuse) color for the point light.
     * specular - (*object*, optional) A r, g, b object with values in [0, 1] that sets the specular light color.